Inner bounds via simultaneous decoding in quantum network information theory: Interference channel

 It is possible to give a one-shot Han-Kobayashi style inner bound for the interference channel also.
 To do so, we need to use the one-shot simultaneous decoder for the three sender multiple access channel constructed in \cite{sen:oneshot}.
 In contrast to the iid setting, in the one-shot setting it is not known if the Han-Kobayashi and Chong-Motani-Garg-El Gamal rate regions are the same or not.
 This is because we do not have good chain rules for the hypothesis testing mutual information.

-An advantage of the Han-Kobayashi inner bound technique is that it can be easily extended to give a non-trivial inner bound for the interference channel wih entanglement assistance.
+An advantage of the Han-Kobayashi inner bound technique is that it can be easily extended to give a non-trivial inner bound for the interference channel wih entanglement assistance (see Figure~\ref{fig:interferenceassisted}).
 The Chong-Motani-Garg-El Gamal inner bound technique does not seem to be suitable for this endeavour.
 We consider the case of an interference channel with independent prior entanglement between $A_1$ and $B_1$, and between $A_2$ and $B_2$, which seems to be the most natural scenario.
 We shall call this the interference channel with {\em cis entanglement}.
-For this channel, we can obtain the following inner bound. \begin{theorem}[One-shot Han-Kobayashi, entanglement assisted] Let $\chan: X_1 X_2 \rightarrow Y_1 Y_2$ be a quantum interference channel.
-We are allow use of arbitrary amount of prior entanglment between $A_1$ and $B_1$, and $A_2$ and $B_2$.
+For this channel, we can obtain the following inner bound. \begin{theorem}[One-shot Han-Kobayashi, ent. assist.]
+Let $\chan: X_1 X_2 \rightarrow Y_1 Y_2$ be a quantum interference channel.
+We are allowed use of arbitrary amount of prior entanglment between $A_1$ and $B_1$, and $A_2$ and $B_2$.
 Let $\cQ$, $\cU_1$, $\cU_2$ be three new sample spaces and $(Q, U_1, U_2)$ be a jointly distributed random variable with probability mass function $p(q) p(u_1 | q) p(u_2 | q)$.
-Fix tensor product decompositions $X_1 = X'_1 \otimes X''_1$, $X_2 = X'_2 \otimes X''_2$.
-For every element $u_1 \in \cU_1$, $u_2 \in \cU_2$, let $\sigma_{u_1}^{X'_1}$, $\sigma_{u_2}^{X'_2}$ be quantum states in the Hilbert spaces $\cX'_1$, $\cX'_2$.
-Let $\cZ_1$, $\cZ_2$ be two new Hilbert spaces.
-Let $\psi_1^{X''_1 Z_1} \otimes \psi_2^{X''_2 Z_2}$ be a tensor product quantum state in $X''_1 Z_1 X''_2 Z_2$.
+Let $\cX''_1$, $\cZ_1$, $\cX''_2$, $\cZ_2$ be four new Hilbert spaces.
+Let $\psi_1^{X'_1 Z_1} \otimes \psi_2^{X'_2 Z_2}$ be a tensor product quantum state in $X'_1 Z_1 X'_2 Z_2$.
+For every element $u_1 \in \cU_1$, let $\cE_{1, u_1}^{X'_1 \rightarrow X_1}$ be a fixed encoding superoperator; similarly for every $u_2 \in \cU_2$.
 Consider the classical quantum state

 Let $R'_1$, $R''_1$, $R'_2$, $R''_2$, $\epsilon$, be such that